 Blood and urine tests are usually done to check for disorders that may cause the pain.

 Additional tests are needed only if people have abnormal test results, warning signs, or symptoms of a specific disorder.

-For functional pain, treatment involves learning to minimize stress or anxiety, participating in normal daily activities, a trial of fiber supplements, drugs that reduce or stop muscle spasms in the digestive tract, and sometimes taking drugs or using behavioral modification therapies to relieve anxiety, and/or altering the diet.
+For centrally mediated pain, treatment involves learning to minimize stress or anxiety, participating in normal daily activities, a trial of fiber supplements and/or high-fiber foods, drugs that reduce or stop muscle spasms in the digestive tract, and sometimes taking drugs or using behavioral modification therapies to relieve anxiety, and/or altering the diet.